bashanov/minesweeper/README.md

 # minesweeper
-MineSweeper written on React.js, front-end part.
+MineSweeper is fully written on React.js, front-end part.